 So eating healthy foods that provide essential nutrients to your body is a crucial aspect of a good lifestyle.
 When you’re anxious, instead of surrendering your hand for unhealthy high sugar foods or junk foods, try eating fresh fruits and vegetables.

-Food affects our mental state, this decreases your patience and makes you uncomfortable.
+Food affects our mental state, this decreases our patience and makes us uncomfortable.
 Foods high in sugar also increase dopamine which isn’t a good thing!

 They will refresh you and keep you happy for long periods, unlike junk foods.